The Immaculate Conception requires an in-depth study of the Bible to understand.

 |Adam was conquered by sin though a tree.
 Eve was there at the foot of the tree when sin conquered man.||Jesus conquered sin on a tree (the Cross is often called a "tree " in Scripture).
 Mary was at the foot of the "tree" (the cross) when sin was conquered by man (God).|

-We think that Mary is gazillion times more faithful, holy and stainless than Eve.
-If God conceived Eve without sin, then we think it is logical that he also conceived Mary without sin.
+If God conceived Eve without sin, then we think it is logical that he also conceived Mary, who is many times more faithful and holy, without sin.

 Doesn't Leviticus 12 show that Mary's offering of two turtle doves was to cleanse her of sin?